DORA | Board Training

 Our Briefings for the Board:

 We offer custom briefings for the Board of Directors and executive management, tailored to the specific needs of each legal entity.
-Our briefings can be short and comprehensive (60 minutes), or longer, depending on the needs, the content of the program and the case studies.
+Our briefings can be short and comprehensive, or longer, depending on the needs, the content of the program and the case studies.

 Alternatively, you may choose one of our existing briefings: